influxdata/docs-v2/content/influxdb/cloud-dedicated/query-data/tools/grafana.md

 seotitle: Use Grafana to query and visualize data stored in InfluxDB Cloud Dedicated
 list_title: Use Grafana
 description: >
-  Install and run [Grafana](https://grafana.com/) to query and visualize data stored in an InfluxDB database.
+  Install and run [Grafana](https://grafana.com/) to query and visualize data stored in InfluxDB.
 weight: 101
 menu:
   influxdb_cloud_dedicated: